SenseNet/docs.sensenet.com/content/api-docs/basic-concepts.md

 # Query options

 Query options are query string parameters a client may specify to control the amount and order of the data that a service returns for the resource identified by the URI.
-In sensenet there're two types of query options available [OData System Query Options](https://www.odata.org/documentation/odata-version-3-0/url-conventions/) and custom sensenet query options.
+In sensenet there are two types of query options available [OData System Query Options](https://www.odata.org/documentation/odata-version-3-0/url-conventions/) and custom sensenet query options.
 The OData standard query options' names are prefixed with a "$" character, sensenet query options should be used without a prefix.

 | option |     |
 | ------ | --- |